Best time to visit Laos

 This is the most common transportation mode to move between cities.
 For a five to six-hour ride, a ticket costs from 80,000 – 130,000 LAK ($9-15 USD).
 Local buses can be uncomfortable to take as there is no air conditioning.
-In major cities, you can purchase a bus ticket from a tour operator to ride in a much better bus.
+In major cities, you can purchase a bus ticket from a tour operator to ride on a much better bus.

 As the Mekong River runs along Laos, boats are the most popular ways to get around the country.
-You can catch a slow boat between Huay Xai and Luang Prabang and enjoy the scenery of this country on water.
+You can catch a slow boat between Huay Xai and Luang Prabang and enjoy the scenery of this country on the water.
 The journey takes 2 days.

 Where to visit in Laos

 Although being the capital of Laos, Vientiane feels like a small town.
 During the colonial period, this city used to be a French trading post.
 As a result, Vientiane has a delightful and beautiful French quarter that amazes travelers.

 The architecture of this city is French-inspired with some famous attractions such as Patuxai which is the Laotian version of the Arc de Triomphe in Paris.
 Other attractions are local markets and temples like Wat Si Saket.

 Situated on the famous Mekong and Khan rivers, Luang Prabang is truly the heart of Laos.
 This small town is impressively vibrant with its French architecture streets and houses.
 There are 33 temples and many bustling night markets in Luang Prabang.